Bea's Block

 Bea's Block is an animated television series produced by Sesame Workshop and animated by UK-based animation studio, A Productions.
 It is based on the short-form series, "Totems" also animated by A Productions and produced by Sesame Workshop.

-It debuted on 21 August 2023.
-In the United States, the series debuted on Cartoon Network's preschool focused block, Cartoonito and debuted as an original series on Max on August 21, 2023.
+It debuted on August 21, 2023.
+In the United States, the series debuted on Max on February 15, 2024.
+It was removed two years later on March 7, 2026.

 Premise

 In a town inhabited by various humanoid wooden blocks, Bea and her friends work together to spread kindness to their whole community of block neighbors.
 There is no problem that Bea and her friends cannot solve with positivity and collaboration.